User roles & permissions

 This is a collaborative user with permission to comment on designs created in BEE Pro.
 They cannot make any changes or edits.

 |Cancel the subscription|

 |Manage workspace settings|

 |Edit display condition|

 |Use saved rows|

-One of the most powerful features associated with user roles is the ability for some users to lock content that other users cannot edit.
+One of the most powerful features associated with user roles is the ability to lock content.
 For more information, see Locking content to prevent unauthorized editing.

 If you have any questions, feel free to contact us.

 Nice feature, à la WordPress.